 Earlier in August I had the pleasure of helping organize and run a tech-focused library unconference, Pi and Mash, at Senate House Library at the University of London.
 The other organizers were Simon Barron of University of London, and Ka-Ming Pang of St Georges, University of London.
 They were both brilliant to work with and brought enormous energy, fresh perspectives, and thoughtfulness and professionalism to organizing the day.
 This event was a long time in gestation, from the initial agreement back in January that we’d work together to the day itself in early August.
 I had previously hosted Library Camp London at Senate House in March 2013, and following that event I’d thought about running something tech-focused as a Mashed Library event.
 Ultimately for me Pi and Mash was that event, though full credit is to Ka-Ming for suggesting we do it, kicking off the initial discussion on Twitter to gauge interest, and starting to organize us.

 As an organizer it’s always encouraging to receive good feedback, and participants said some lovely things about Pi and Mash during and at the end of the day.
-Examples on this Storify (This used to be embedded; I’ve temporarily disable Storify embedding because a script it loads is causing page loading to stall.)

 What I learned from organizing the event